Introduction and Overview

 Value: 1

-Purpose: The cookie stores the fact that you reached Pinterest via our website.
-The URL of our website is therefore saved.
+Purpose: This cookie stores that you came to Pinterest via our website.
+So the URL of our website is stored.

 Name: _pinterest_sess